 A semester at The Island School involves hard work, community living, and new challenges.
-For a taste of what life is like during a semester on Eleuthera, take a look at our student blogs and alumni stories in the 'Stories' section in the website footer.
+For a taste of what life is like during a semester on Eleuthera, take a look at our student blogs, alumni stories in the 'Stories' section in the website footer, and reach out to our Student Ambassadors.
 When you are ready to begin your own Island School adventure, the first step is to start an application.
 Through the process of writing your essays, we hope that you might already begin to imagine a new way of learning and even discover something wonderful about yourself.

 The Admission Team will be your first point of contact.
 Please let us help you with your questions!

 Our Admissions Philosophy